-We will develop a desktop application running on either Windows 10 or MacOS Catalina in a business environment.
+We will develop a desktop application that can run on both Windows 10 and MacOS Catalina in a business environment.
 The on premises server will be handled by the zoo in a controlled environment with heat dissipation and dust filtering.